open-ephys/shuttle-drive/README.md

 easy-to-assemble, robust, and lightweight drive implant for chronic tetrode recordings in freely moving animals](https://www.biorxiv.org/content/10.1101/746651v1).
 We recommend this manuscript as a starting point because it covers a lot of possible issues and goes into considerable detail on how to achieve the best results.

+**A structured, up to date documentation is on the Open Ephys docs**: [https://open-ephys.github.io/shuttledrive-docs/](https://open-ephys.github.io/shuttledrive-docs/)

 We also provide a [spreadsheet with step-by-step instructions](https://docs.google.com/spreadsheets/d/1qlOEyMCUptONbd9Ac4yKie1TxPHhV1puGx7GZTR9lvk/edit?usp=sharing), provided by Dimitra Vardalaki.

 Finally, we encourage contributions from anyone, particularly additional information on variants and build instructions in nay form, including pull-requests or links to external documentation.